auttaja/gommand/README.md

 - `GetRemainder(FillIterator bool) (string, error)`: This will get the remainder of the iterator.
 If it's already at the end, the error will be set. `FillIterator` defines if it should fill the iterator when it is done or if it should leave it where it is.
 - `GetChar() (uint8, error)`: Used to get a character from the iterator.
 If it's already at the end, the error will be set.
 - `Rewind(N uint)`: Used to rewind by N number of chars.
 Useful if you only iterated a few times to check something.

+## Deleted message handler
+For some bots, being able to track deleted messages in an easy to use way is important due to the ability to get the content/author of deleted messages.
+In standalone disgord, you need to manually cache messages.
+However, gommand has the ability built in to cache deleted messages.
+To use this handler, simply set the `DeletedMessageHandler` attribute of the router configuration to a struct of the type `&gommand.DeletedMessageHandler`.
+You can then set the following attributes in this handler:
+- `Limit`: Defines the maximum amount of cached messages. -1 = unlimited (not suggested if it's in-memory since it'll lead to memory leaks), 0 = default, >0 = user set maximum.
+This should run on a First In First Out (FIFO) basis.
+By default, this will be set to 1,000 messages.
+Messages which have been purged due to this limit will not have an event fired for them.
+- `Callback`: The callback of type `func(s disgord.Session, msg *disgord.Message)` which is called when a message is deleted.
+As with commands, for ease of use the `Member` attribute is set on the message.
+- `MessageCacheStorageAdapter`: The [message cache storage adapter](#message-cache-storage-adapter) which is used for this.
+If this is not set, it will default to the built-in in-memory caching adapter.

+## Message cache storage adapter
+By default (like other libraries such as discord.py), gommand keeps a finite amount of messages cached into RAM which is set by the user in the deleted message handler parameters.
+However, if you wish to keep messages until the guild removes your bot/is deleted or the message/channel is deleted, you will likely want to want to write your own message caching adapter.
+In gommand, memory cachers use the `gommand.MemoryCacheStorageAdapter` interface.
+This contains the following functions which need to be set:
+- `Init()`: Called on the initialisation of the router.
+- `GetAndDelete(ChannelID, MessageID string) *disgord.Message`: Gets a message from the cache and then deletes it since this is only called when the message is being deleted so it will then be unneeded.
+- `Delete(ChannelID, MessageID string)`: Deletes a message from the cache.
+- `DeleteChannelsMessages(ChannelID string)`: Deletes all messages cached for a specific channel.
+- `Set(ChannelID, MessageID string, Message *disgord.Message, Limit uint)`: Sets an item in the cache.
+The limit is passed through so that you can implement a simple First In First Out (FIFO) caching system.
+The limit will be 0 if it is set to unlimited.

+The following manage storing channel/guild ID relationships.
+This is important so that if a guild is removed, we know what channel ID's to purge from the cache:
+- `GetAllChannelIDs(GuildID string) []string`: Get all channel ID's which have a relationship with a specific guild ID.
+- `AddChannelID(GuildID, ChannelID string)`: Add a relationship between a guild ID and a channel ID.
+- `RemoveChannelID(GuildID, ChannelID string)`: Remove a channel ID's relationship with a guild ID.
+- `RemoveGuild(GuildID string)`: Remove all channel ID relationships with a specific guild ID.

 ## TODO's
 - More built-in transformers.